 Variable Measure Referred to Consumer perception & attitudes towards environment and recycle Recycling does not have a significant impact on environmental sustainability.
 From literature review; Environment sustainability I do not know/understand how to perform recycling; hence, I never try or learn how to do it.
-From literature review; Environment sustainability UNIVER Copying, modi The use of plastic is legal.
+From literature review; Environment sustainability Copying The use of plastic is legal.
 Hence, I consider recycling an option for the sustainability of the environment.
-From literature review; Environment sustainability Plastic use has become a habit, despite the fact that I'm fully aware of how it will affect the planet in the long run.
+From literature review; Environment sustainability o, modi sustainability of the environment.
+Plastic use has become a habit, despite the fact that I'm fully aware of how it will affect the planet in the long run.
 From literature review; Environment sustainability I will bring recycled plastic or paper bags whenever I intend to buy groceries or shop.
 From literature review; Environment sustainability

-Table 6:Mediator variable & Measurement 3.6 Data Analysis Techniques
+3.6 Data Analysis Techniques